ThirdWaveTech/microservice-template/README.md

 ### Generating the Solution

-* Open a command prompt and `cd` into the directory where you want to create the solution.
+* Open a command prompt and `cd` into the directory where you want to create the new repository.
 * Using an administrative command prompt, type the following:

     ```